 10cc were influenced by Zappa and The Beatles!

-Hailing from Stockport, 10c’ were an English band that achieved their greatest commercial success during the 1970s.
+Hailing from Stockport, 10cc are an English band that achieved their greatest commercial success during the 1970s.

-The lyrics referring to that the singer shouldn’t be mugged since he likes Cricket has more to it than one might first think.
+The lyrics that refer to how the singer shouldn’t be mugged since he likes Cricket, have more to them than one might first think.

-The Brits are very proud of their influence on the world, both musically but also with their sporting games that has spread around the globe.
+The Brits are very proud of their influence on the world musically and also with regards to their sports.
+Cricket, tennis, football, all of these games came from England.

-If this historic value helped the Moody Blues singer himself when he traveled to Barbados (which was changed to Jamaica in the lyrics) remains uncertain.
+Whether these historic values helped the Moody Blues singer when he travelled to Barbados (which was changed to Jamaica in the lyrics) remains uncertain.